ASTM F2054 Burst Testing of Package Seals Using Internal Air Pressurization

 Scope of ASTM Testing of Package Seals Using Internal Air Pressurization

 The packages are tested in an apparatus that applies pressure internally until the seal ruptures (bursts).
 The package is placed between two parallel plates, restraining plates, that add rigidity to the package.
 This prevents the package from expanding but leaves the seal edge free.
 An internal sensor will monitor the pressure as it increases throughout the test.
-There are two configurations that may be used for this test method depending on application:
+There are two configurations that may be used for this test method depending on the application:

 This test indicated tendencies for seal failure when the package is exposed to different pressures.
 In the field, pressure differentials are common during sterilization and transportation.
-It is important to note that the purpose of this test is for burst strength of the seal.
+It is important to note that the purpose of this test is for the burst strength of the seal.

-The test cannot make any determinations of overall package strength or areas of the package that touch the restraining plates.
-The test can be used to evaluate seal strength during manufacturing and various points of distribution.
+ASTM F2054 cannot make any determinations of overall package strength or areas of the package that touch the restraining plates.
+However, burst leak integrity testing can be used to evaluate seal strength during manufacturing and various points of distribution.

-For this test, the package is sealed on three sides and one side remains unsealed.
+For this ASTM F2054 test method, the package is sealed on three sides and one side remains unsealed.
 It is placed in the testing apparatus and then the open side is sealed by a clamping mechanism.
 The pressurization testing nozzle is placed in the open end of the package before it is clamped.

-Test an appropriate number of samples so that an accurate determination can be made of representative performance.
+Test an appropriate number of samples so that an accurate determination can be made of the representative performance.
 The package should be conditioned for a minimum of 72 hours prior to the start of testing.
 It is best if the test is conducted within the conditioned environment.